heiwad/MineHunter/README.md

-Minehunter is a clone of MineSweeper written so that can practice HTML/JavaScript
+Minehunter is a clone of MineSweeper written so that I can practice HTML/JavaScript